 An extremely profitable industry, elephants are killed for their ivory.
 Despite there being an international ban on the ivory trade, between 2010-2014, ivory pricing within China tripled, which led to an increased rate of the killing of elephants.

-Elephants with larger tusks are more at danger of being killed, leading to many female elephants being slaughtered for their ivory.
-This in turn leads to orphaned baby elephants.
+Elephants with larger tusks are more in danger of being killed, leading to many female elephants being slaughtered for their ivory.
+This in turn leads to orphaned baby elephants

-Currently, there are more elephants being killed than being born which is a huge warning sign to humanity that we cannot afford to lose this precious specie.
+Currently, there are more elephants being killed than being born which is a huge warning sign to humanity that we cannot afford to lose this precious species.

 Severe habitat loss